liujingyi-shu/MII/README.md

   <figcaption align="center">Fig. 1 USV platform for data collection (left) and the coastal water of Qingdao, China, where the MII dataset was captured (right). </figcaption>
 </p>

-**Note:** This dataset was first proposed in our paper *Reference-Guided Image Inpainting via Progressive Feature Interaction and Reconstruction for Mobile Robots with Binocular Cameras*, which has been accepted for publication in the journal Robotics and Autonomous Systems.
+**Note:** This dataset was first proposed in our paper *Reference-Guided Image Inpainting via Progressive Feature Interaction and Reconstruction for Mobile Robots with Binocular Cameras*, which has been accepted for publication in the journal *Robotics and Autonomous Systems*.
 The dataset will be released when we have finished organizing it.